heolfief/audio-synth/README.md

 LICENSING

+Licence for this project is available in the LICENSE file.

 DSP part of filters in this project are taken from https://github.com/voidqk/sndfilter, and are designed by Sean Connelly (@voidqk) who used the chromium code source.
 His work is licensed under MIT license.